 Students with diagnosed disabilities who may need some form of disability-related housing consideration (accessible housing, access to a private bath or kitchen, single room assignment, strobe alarm, etc.) must complete and submit a Disability Housing Request (DHR).
 Students should consult with Office of Disability Services (ODS) to review their needs and the accommodation request process.
 Residential Life & Housing will only make disability housing assignments after the DHR has been reviewed and an accommodation granted by the Disability Housing Committee.
 Students who may have received accommodations in the past must re-apply each year to be considered.
 Previous accommodations are not automatically extended without submitting an updated request for the upcoming academic year, summer, and/or interim housing period.

 The housing period begins at the time the student takes occupancy of the assigned space, which must be no later than 5pm on the first day of classes for each semester.
 The housing period ends 24 hours after the time a student ceases to be eligible for residence or within 24 hours after the student’s last scheduled final examination.
-This will be no later than 9am on Friday, December 20, 2013 for the Fall semester and 10am on Saturday, May 17, 2014 for the Spring semester.
-Any residential student who cancels their housing for the Spring semester (to withdraw from the College, graduate mid-year, move off-campus, study abroad, etc.) must vacate their assigned space no later than 9am on Friday, December 20, 2013.
+This will be no later than 9am on Friday, December 19, 2014, for the Fall semester and 5pm on Friday, May 15, 2015 for the Spring semester – regardless of the day and time of the last scheduled final exam and/or paper.
+Any residential student who cancels their housing for the Spring semester (to withdraw from the College, graduate mid-year, move off-campus, study abroad, etc.) must vacate their assigned space no later than 9am on Friday, December 19, 2014.
+At the time of departure for Winter Break, all students are expected to clean their room/suite, their refrigerator, and empty all garbage.
+Failure to do so may result in a damage fine.

 At all times, only the student shall occupy the assigned space.
 Under no circumstances may a student swap assignments or keys with another student, sublet their room, or provide regular housing to any other person(s).